-On August 28, 2020, we entered into consulting agreements with Pink Possum, LLC ("Pink Possum"), an entity controlled by Mr. Okonsky, and Highbridge Consultants, LLC ("Highbridge"), an entity controlled by Mr. James, pursuant to which Messrs.
-Okonsky and James provide us with services.
-In consideration for entering into the consulting agreements, we issued the two entities ten-year (10) warrants to purchase our common stock at an exercise price of \$0.004 per share.
-The number of shares of common stock issuable pursuant to the warrants was based on the number of shares of our common stock outstanding at the time of exercise and provided that Pink Possum and Highbridge would receive 18.75% and 25%, respectively, of our shares of common stock outstanding at the time of exercise on a fully diluted basis.
-On March 26, 2021 and March 25, 2021, respectively, Pink Possum and Highbridge entered into amendments to the consulting agreements agreeing to exchange the original warrants for new ten-year (10) warrants to purchase 4,750,000 and 6,250,000 shares, respectively, of common stock at an exercise price of \$0.98.
-During the quarter ended March 31, 2021, we recognized compensation expenses of \$5.6 million and \$7.4 million for the warrants issued to Pink Possum and Highbridge, respectively.
-On December 20, 2021, Highbridge exercised all of its warrants on a cashless basis and the Company issued 5,507,575 shares of common stock to Highbridge.
+On August 28, 2020, we entered into consulting agreements with Pink Possum, an entity controlled by Mr. Okonsky, pursuant to which Mr. Okonsky would provide us with services.
+In consideration for entering into the consulting agreement, we issued a ten-year warrant to purchase our common stock at an exercise price of \$0.90 per share.
+The number of shares of common stock issuable pursuant to the warrant was based on the number of shares of our common stock outstanding at the time of exercise and provided that Pink Possum would receive 18.75% of our shares of common stock outstanding at the time of exercise on a fully diluted basis.
+On March 26, 2021, Pink Possum entered into an amendment to the consulting agreement agreeing to exchange the original warrant for a new ten-year warrant to purchase 27 shares of common stock at an exercise price of \$177,120.

-In addition, pursuant to the consulting agreements, upon the occurrence of a Fundamental Transaction (as defined below) for an aggregate gross sales price of \$100.0 million or more, each entity will receive a cash payment equal to 1% of such gross sales price.
-For the purposes of the consulting agreements, "Fundamental Transaction" means any of the following: (i) a consolidation or merger involving the Company if the holders of the voting securities of the Company that are outstanding immediately prior to the consummation of such consolidation or merger do not, immediately after the consummation of such consolidation or merger, hold voting securities that collectively possess at least a majority of the voting power of all the outstanding securities of the surviving entity of such consolidation or merger or such surviving entity's parent entity; (ii) a transfer or issuance (in a single transaction or series of related transactions) by one or more of the Company and its stockholders to one person or to any group of persons acting in concert, of shares of the Company's capital stock then collectively possessing 50% or more of the voting power of all then outstanding shares of the Company's capital stock (computed on an as-converted to common stock basis); or (iii) any sale, license, lease, assignment or other disposition of all or substantially all of the assets of the Company.
-Furthermore, commencing upon the completion of our initial public offering of the shares of our common stock, if our market capitalization exceeds \$300.0 million for a period of 21 consecutive trading days, each of the entities will receive an additional cash payment equal to \$15.0 million; provided that we will have the right, in our sole discretion, to make the foregoing \$15.0 million payment by the issuance of shares of our common stock.
-The foregoing amounts will be payable to the entities if the above milestones occur any time prior to the ten-year (10) anniversary of original consulting agreements, or August 28, 2030.
+In addition, pursuant to the consulting agreements, upon the occurrence of a Fundamental Transaction (as defined below) for an aggregate gross sales price of \$100.0 million or more, for Pink Possum and Highbridge Consulting LLC (the "Entities") will receive a cash payment equal to 1% of such gross sales price.
+For the purposes of the consulting agreements, "Fundamental Transaction" means any of the following: (i) a consolidation or merger involving the Company if the holders of the voting securities of the Company that are outstanding immediately prior to the consummation of such consolidation or merger do not, immediately after the consummation of such consolidation or merger, hold voting securities that collectively possess at least a majority of the voting power of all the outstanding securities of the surviving entity's parent entity; (ii) a transfer or issuance (in a single transaction or series of related transactions) by one of the Company and its stockholders to one person or to any group of persons acting in concert, of shares of the Company's capital stock (computed on an as-converted to common stock basis); or (iii) any sale, license, lease, assignment or other disposition of all or substantially all of the assets of the Company.
+Furthermore, commencing upon the completion of our initial public offering of the shares of our common stock, if our market capitalization exceeds \$300.0 million for a period of 21 consecutive trading days the Entities will receive an additional cash payment equal to \$15.0 million;

+provided that we will have the right, in our sole discretion, to make the foregoing \$15.0 million payment by the issuance of shares of our common stock.
+The foregoing amounts will be payable to the Entities if the above milestones occur any time prior to the ten-year anniversary of original consulting agreements, or August 28, 2030.